 Even if juniors don't maintain a rigorous schedule in the winter it still happens that the various tours junior golfers participate in run into the cold months.
 Winter golf for junior golfers is a reality every year given the length of the different tours and unpredictability of the weather around the country.
 Even in Georgia the junior tours run into December and start in February.
 We have played tournaments in snow flurries and temperatures in the low 30s that have started only after prolonged frost delays.
 If junior golfers are not prepared for these conditions it will make for a truly miserable round for all concerned.

 First of all, light-weight layers are your friend.
 The clothes your junior golfer wears must necessarily stretch and flow with his/her swing.
 Compression base layers fit comfortably under regular golf pants and don't restrict movement and can be found for young juniors too.
 A fitted performance-based undershirt worn under a regular golf shirt traps warmth and wicks moisture.
-Find one that fits your younger junior snuggly but without restricting movement.
+Find one that fits a young junior snugly but without restricting movement.
 They look stylish too which is always a plus for junior golfers.
 Some junior golfers, prefer not to wear compression base layer leggings and opt instead for regular golf pants specifically engineered for cold weather play.
 A pullover or zippered golf top or vest layered over this will retain warmth and unrestricted movement.
-Younger juniors enjoy all the benefits of big golf name brand style these days too.
+Nowadays, young juniors enjoy all the benefits of big golf name brand style like this Nike Kids Thermal Zip Top.

 A windbreaker like the one above is essential to keep in a golf bag year round to protect against the elements.

 A good pair of socks makes a huge difference on the golf course regardless of the weather.
 Your junior golfer does not want to be traipsing 5+ miles over hard, frozen fairways in tennis socks.
 Find golf socks that are cushioned, warm and wick moisture.